industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![ie_databus](graphics/IE_Databus.png)

-## IE MQTT Connector
+## External Databus

-To receive the data from the IE Cloud Connector from Energy1 and Energy2 the IE MQTT Connector has to be configured
+To receive the data from the IE Cloud Connector from Energy1 and Energy2 the External Databus has to be configured

 Instead of manually configuring you can also import the configuration files:

 [IE_MQTT_Connector_Central](../src/CentralDevice/IE_MQTT_Connctor_Central.json) (Password = Edge1234!)

-1. Launch the IE MQTT Connector Configurator and add your related Credentials/Topics:
+1. Launch the External Databus Configurator and add your related Credentials/Topics:

    - Username: `edge`
    - Password: `edge`